fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 The advantage of static executables is that they can work without a local Gerbil installation, which makes them suitable for binary distribution.
 They also start a little faster, as there is no dynamic module loading at runtime.
+In addition, because all dependencies from the stdlib are compiled in together, you can apply global declarations like `(declare (not safe))` to the whole program, which can result in significant performance gains.

 The downside is increased size and the limitation that the executable can't use the expander or the compiler, as the meta parts of the Gerbil runtime are not linked in.